PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Acceptance tests
-This type of test shouldn't know anything implementation details of our application.
-Typical acceptance test should focus flow testing - happy paths testing or in smaller scope for instance checking multiple components integrated together on specific a page.
+This type of test shouldn't know any implementation details of our application.
+Typical acceptance test should focus on flow testing.
+It includes happy paths testing or in the smaller scope, checking multiple components integrated together on specific a page.

-Typical scenario that most apps needs to handle one way or another - creation of a new user.
+A typical scenario that most apps needs to handle one way or another is the creation of a new user.
 After user creation, app redirects to the listing on `/users` route.

 We can use a blueprint to create a new acceptance test: